L’Oreal Hair Relaxer Lawsuit | July 2024 Update

 January 2, 2024 - Over 8,000 Cases Filed in the Hair Relaxer Lawsuit MDL

-There are now over 8,000 chemical hair straightener lawsuits in the multidistrict litigation (MDL) that is located in the U.S. District Court for the Northern District of Illinois before Judge Mary M. Rowland.
+Over 8,000 chemical hair straightener lawsuits are in the multidistrict litigation (MDL) in the U.S. District Court for the Northern District of Illinois before Judge Mary M. Rowland.
 At the same time, we have seen a significant uptick in advertising by hair relaxer lawyers focusing on cancers caused by hair relaxer products.

-We anticipate there will be over 25,000 individual plaintiffs in the ongoing hair relaxer litigation in the U.S. District Court by the end of 2024.
-This is presently the fastest-growing mass tort in the United States.
+We anticipate that by the end of 2024, there will be over 25,000 individual plaintiffs in the ongoing hair relaxer litigation in the U.S. District Court.
+This is currently the fastest-growing mass tort in the United States.

 A newly published peer-reviewed cohort study entitled Black Women's Healthy Study found long-term use of chemical hair straighteners is linked to an increased risk of uterine cancer.
 This was perhaps the largest cohort study of black women, where researchers tracked the medical records of just under 45,000 women between 1997 and 2019.